 To help get rural schools onto the front foot, we have made a number of recommendations, including:

-Wider focus: Cross-government and whole community thinking to embrace change and reimagine a vision for in rural communities.
+- Wider focus: Cross-government and whole community thinking to embrace change and reimagine a vision for rural communities.
 We are hosting a symposium in November to provide a catalyst for such thinking.